auberginehill/get-time-zone-table/README.md

                     <h5>Parameter <code>-Path</code></h5>
                     <p>which has an alias called <code>-ReportPath</code> (so they both act exactly the same way).
 The <code>-Path</code> parameter specifies where the HTML Time Zone Table and the adjacent CSV-file is to be saved.
 The default save location is <code>$env:temp</code>, which points to the current temporary file location, which is set in the system.
 The default <code>-Path</code> save location is defined at line 12 with the <code>$Path</code> variable.
 If no save location is defined in the command, the files are saved to <code>$env:temp</code>.</p>
                     <p>It's not always mandatory to write <code>-Path</code> in the command to invoke the <code>-Path</code> parameter, as is shown in the Examples below, since Get-TimeZoneTable is trying to decipher the inputted commands as good as it is machinely possible within a 50 KB size limit.</p>
-                    <p>The save location path should be valid file system path to a directory (a full path name of a directory (i.e. folder path such as <code>C:\Windows</code>)).
+                    <p>The save location path should be a valid file system path to a directory (a full path name of a directory (i.e. folder path such as <code>C:\Windows</code>)).
 In case the path name includes space characters, please add quotation marks around the path name.
 For usage, please see the Examples below and for more information about <code>$env:temp</code>, please see the Notes section below.</p>
                 </li>
             </ul>
         </td>